 Raphael’s work was also included in American Perspectives: Selections from the Polaroid Collection, which toured museums in Japan and the US in 2000-01 and The Polaroid Years: Instant Photography and Experimentation, at Vassar College and The Norton Museum in Florida in 2013.
 Most recently, Raphael’s work was included in LACMA’s See the Light—Photography, Perception, Cognition exhibit (2013-14).

 Raphael has had solo Museum survey exhibitions at the Frederick R. Weisman Museum, Envisioning Space curated by Michael Zakian (2000), The USC Fisher Museum of Art, Travels and Wanderings organized by Selma Reuben Holo and curated by Ariadni Liokatis (2009) and the Griffin Museum of Photography, Winchester, MA Lead Into Gold, The World of Victor Raphael (2011), organized by Barbara Hitchcock, former curator and director of Cultural Affairs at Polaroid.

-Raphael’s work is included in the collections of: J. Paul Getty Museum, Los Angeles County Museum of Art, Tokyo Metropolitan Museum of Photography, The Polaroid Collection, Skirball Museum, The Sol LeWitt Collection, USC Fisher Museum of Art, and Bibliotheque national de France, among others.
+Raphael’s work is included in the collections of: J. Paul Getty Museum, Los Angeles County Museum of Art, The Art Institute of Chicago, Tokyo Metropolitan Museum of Photography, The Polaroid Collection, Skirball Museum, The Sol LeWitt Collection, USC Fisher Museum of Art, and Bibliotheque national de France, among others.